 Editor’s note: This blog post was last updated on by

-We at Cruise1st would like to share some of the natural world’s most breathtaking marvels with you – from the heavens above to the profound depths of the seas.
-Spanning a variety of terrains over five continents, you’ll be sure to find some natural wonders to add to your bucket list!
+We at Cruise1st would like to share some of the world’s most breathtaking natural wonders with you – from the heavens above to the profound depths of the seas.
+Spanning a variety of terrains over five continents, you’ll be sure to find a natural wonder to add to your bucket list!

 Throughout the centuries, humankind has made memorials to its fortune, success, and advancement.
 The Great Pyramid of Giza, for example – the oldest and most intact of the Seven Wonders of the Ancient World – still stands as a reminder of the greatness of the ancient Egyptian dynasties.
-You may have even had the opportunity to see one of the Seven Wonders of the World, such as the Great Wall of China stretching 21,196 kilometres and the Colosseum dating back to the Roman Empire.
+You may have even had the opportunity to see one of the Seven Wonders of the World, such as the astounding Colosseum dating back to the Roman Empire.
 Despite the overwhelming talent of humankind, no architect, designer, or artist can hold a candle to Mother Nature herself.

 Named after Aurora, the goddess of dawn in Roman mythology, and the Boreas, the Greek god of the north wind, Aurora Borealis is a natural, awe-inspiring light show that appears in the polar region of the northern hemisphere.
 Cruisers travelling to destinations at high latitudes from September to October and March to April can expect to see this spectacular phenomenon.

 Science has taught us that charged solar particles interacting with the Earth’s atmosphere create these vibrant coloured streamers in the sky.
 However, past civilisations believed that divinities and spirits conjured the Northern Lights.